John Hefin: Career

 Hefin first became involved in television work in 1960, when he responded to a newspaper advertisement for apprentice production assistants.
 During the 1960s, he worked as a producer and director for BBC Wales.
 In 1974, he helped create the Welsh language soap opera Pobol y Cwm, the longest-running television soap opera produced by the BBC.
 He also co-wrote and directed the 1978 TV rugby comedy film Grand Slam, and produced the 1981 drama series The Life and Times of David Lloyd George.
-This nine-part series, a biopic based on the Welsh PM, drew on conversations with Lady Olwen, his eldest daughter, and A J Sylvester, his personal secretary.
+This nine-part series, a biopic based on the Welsh PM, drew on conversations with Lady Olwen Carey Evans, his eldest daughter, and A J Sylvester, his personal secretary.
 In 1984, Hefin was the director for the narration for an animated version of Prince Charles's children's story The Old Man of Lochnagar.

 Following his post as Head of Drama with BBC Wales, he worked in the Department of Theatre, Film and Television Studies at Aberystwyth University from 1996 to 2001.
 There, along with Elan Closs Stephens, Jamie Medhurst and Benjamin Halligan, he established a degree in Film and Television Studies (in both Welsh and English).
 In 1988, he became the artistic director of Film Cymru (which was later renamed the Wales Film Council), entrusted with the responsibility of commissioning films from independent Welsh producers using S4C funds.
 He was also Chairman of the Film Commission Wales, and Chair of Cyfrwng, a Welsh media journal and network.
 He retired from the BBC in 1993.
 In 2004, he directed and filmed part of a documentary featuring the artist Sir Kyffin Williams, Reflections in a Gondola.